 Contributed by Roger Gillis and Andrea Kosavic

 Google Scholar is a search engine for scholarly literature that has grown quite popular since it launched in 2004.
 It provides a simple search interface allowing users to search across many disciplines and sources for scholarly material such as articles, theses, books, abstracts, and court opinions and includes material from academic publishers, professional societies, online repositories, universities, and other web sites.
 Google Scholar “About” 2018.
+The Google Scholar Guide provides a detailed guide for using and troubleshooting Google Scholar.

 Google scholar is used by many people to access scholarly research, including researchers themselves, so having your journal included in its search results can provide great exposure for your journal.

 OJS interacts very well with Google Scholar.
 In fact, Google Scholar recommends OJS as a publishing system for journals seeking to get their articles discovered online.
 In order to expedite indexing in Google Scholar you can also use Google Webmaster Tools.
+And, see the Google Scholar Indexing Guide for detailed guidance relating to troubleshooting indexing with Google Scholar.

 Google Scholar has as part of its criteria, that your content feature primarily scholarly articles.
 Additionally, at a minimum, the abstracts will need to be made freely available in order that they may be viewed in Google Scholar search results.